akbartus/A-Frame-Component-U2Net/README.md

 The default model is an optimized model.
 All other models were converted using onnx converter.

 ### **Tech Stack**
-The project is powered by AFrame and Three.js in combination of free webAR systems MindAR.js and AR.js
+The project is powered by AFrame and Three.js in combination of free webAR systems as MindAR.js and AR.js.

 ### **Demo**
 See demo of the component here: [Demo](https://u2net.glitch.me/)